-Twice a year, the peace of Trent Vineyard Church gives way to the mayhem that is the Kwon Sale.
+Twice a year, Trent Vineyard Church gives way to the Kwon Sale.

 The Sale is named after Kwon He Ryun, a Korean orphan for whom the sale was originally set up in 1971.
 Kwon is now grown up, and married with children, so the Kwon Sale currently supports the work of the Kagando Hospital and the Teso Educational Support Services (TESS) in Uganda.
 The Kwon Sale has raised over £100,000 since the work in Uganda was adopted.

-The Kwon Sale is an opportunity for families to buy and sell good quality children’s clothing and toys.
+The Kwon Sale is an opportunity for families to buy and sell good quality children’s clothing, equipment and toys.

-Don’t be mistaken – this is not a “church jumble sale” – it is highly organised with a team of up to 100 people helping.
+Don’t be mistaken – this is not a “church jumble sale” – it is highly organised with a team of up to 100 people volunteering.

 Behind the scenes